josepduarte/advent-of-code-2022/README.md

 https://adventofcode.com/2022

-Am I embarassed by the code present in here?
+Am I embarassed by this code?
 I don't know but yes.